jgoett154/grocy-backup/README.md

 ### Backup
 Backup does exactly what it sounds like, it sends requests to your Grocy server to download the data and store it in a file for use later.

-Backup does not require any additional arguments or flags aside from `--server` and `--api-key`.
+Backup optionally can accept a file name or directory in addition to `--server` and `--api-key`.
+Please note if using directory that it should be created ahead of time.

 ### Restore
 Restore takes a previous backup file and sends requests to your Grocy server in order to create any missing entries.

 Restore requires the name of the file to be passed to it in addition to `--server` and `--api-key`.

 ## Examples
 `grocy-backup --server "http://localhost" --api-key "123456789" backup`

 `grocy-backup --server "http://localhost/api" --api-key "123456789" backup`

+`grocy-backup --server "http://localhost" --api-key "123456789" backup "backupfile.json"`

+`grocy-backup --server "http://localhost" --api-key "123456789" backup "backups/"`

 `grocy-backup --server "http://localhost/" --api-key "123456789" restore "backupfile.json"`